foxharp/avrlirc/README.md

 AVR part
 --------

-The first is a simple program (avrlirc.c) that runs on an ATTiny2313 AVR microcontroller, or probably many others, without much work -- an onboard hardware-based UART is the main requirement.
+The first part is a simple program (avrlirc.c) that runs on an ATTiny2313 AVR microcontroller, or probably many others, without much work -- an onboard hardware-based UART is the main requirement.
 (The 16-bit timer and the input capture register are used as well.)
 The code monitors the pulse stream from a standard IR receiver (similar to the Panasonic PNA4602M or Sharp GP1UD261XK0F), and sends the pulse timing information to a host computer via the RS232 serial link.
 The data format is designed to closely match that of the LIRC (www.lirc.org) UDP driver.

 Host part
 ----------